Debiased Machine Learning of Set-Identified Linear Models: Abstract

 \section{Abstract}

-Set-identified models often restrict the number of covariates leading to wide identified sets in practice.
-This paper provides estimation and inference methods for set-identified linear models with high-dimensional covariates where the model selection is based on modern machine learning tools.
-I characterize the boundary (i.e, support function) of the identified set using a semiparametric moment condition.
-Combining Neyman-orthogonality and sample splitting ideas, I construct a root-$N$ consistent, uniformly asymptotically Gaussian estimator of the support function.
-I also prove the validity of the Bayesian bootstrap procedure to conduct inference about the identified set.
-I provide a general method to construct a Neyman-orthogonal moment condition for the support function.
-I apply this result to estimate sharp nonparametric bounds on the average treatment effect in \cite{LeeBound}'s model of endogenous selection and substantially tighten the bounds on this parameter in \cite{angrist:2006}'s empirical setting.
-I also apply this result to estimate sharp identified sets for two other parameters - a new parameter, called a partially linear predictor, and the average partial derivative when the outcome variable is recorded in intervals.
+This paper provides estimation and inference methods for an identified set's boundary (i.e., support function) where the selection among a very large number of covariates is based on modern regularized tools.
+I characterize the boundary using a semiparametric moment equation.
+Combining Neyman-orthogonality and sample splitting ideas, I construct a root-$N$ consistent, uniformly asymptotically Gaussian estimator of the boundary and propose a multiplier bootstrap procedure to conduct inference.
+I apply this result to the Partially Linear Model, the Partially Linear IV Model and the Average Partial Derivative with an interval-valued outcome.